otoolep/hraftd/README.md

 hraftd [![Circle CI](https://circleci.com/gh/otoolep/hraftd/tree/master.svg?style=svg)](https://circleci.com/gh/otoolep/hraftd/tree/master) [![GoDoc](https://godoc.org/github.com/otoolep/hraftd?status.png)](https://godoc.org/github.com/otoolep/hraftd)
 ======

 hraftd is a reference example use of the [Hashicorp Raft implementation](https://github.com/hashicorp/raft), inspired by [raftd](https://github.com/goraft/raftd).
-[Raft](https://raft.github.io/) is a _distributed consensus protocol_, meaning its purpose is to ensure that a set of nodes -- a cluster -- agree on the state of some arbitrary system, even when nodes are vulnerable to failure and network partitions.
+[Raft](https://raft.github.io/) is a _distributed consensus protocol_, meaning its purpose is to ensure that a set of nodes -- a cluster -- agree on the state of some arbitrary state machine, even when nodes are vulnerable to failure and network partitions.
 Distributed consensus is a fundamental concept when it comes to building fault-tolerant systems.

 A simple example system like hraftd makes it easy to study Raft in general, and Hashicorp's implementation in particular.